82deutschmark/beetreeARC/README.md

 `main.py` accepts a JSON file containing a list of ARC task file paths (e.g., `data/first_100.json`).
 It loads each puzzle, packages the training examples plus each test input into an OpenAI prompt, requests a completion from `gpt-5.1`, and parses the returned grid.
 The predicted grid is compared against the ground-truth test output from the JSON file, and the script prints PASS/FAIL for each test case plus a summary table at the end.
 Use `--reasoning` to select the effort level (supported by `gpt-5.1`: `none`, `low`, `medium`, or `high`).
 Ensure `OPENAI_API_KEY` is exported (see example commands above) before running it; otherwise the script will exit with an error.

+While running, stdout is limited to a streaming Markdown table with one row per test case.
+Copy the rows into `Results.md` (or another document) if you want to persist the results after the run.

 An example task list (`data/first_100.json`) looks like:

 ```json